step-security-bot/rhis-code/docs/ansible_practices.md

-Use cases are high level collections of tasks, grouped around a specific type of usage - base operating system configuration, a particular server deployment etc. Use cases are mapped as epics in the Jira.
+Use cases are high level collections of tasks, grouped around a specific type of usage - base operating system configuration, a particular server deployment etc. Use cases are mapped as epics.
 These epics contain user stories, tasks and bugs for specific features.
 These kind of playbooks should start with a prefix named `type_` which can be easily used on Ansible Automation Controller.
 Each type is then made of